 NDSU Agricultural Economics Department 's economic impact study on the lignite industry

-The lignite industry generates over $101 million in state tax revenue.
+The lignite industry generates about (* million in state tax revenue annually.